From Chatbots to Digital Workers

 The grader.
 Checks the work against the rubric until it's right.

-The next six slides go one tool at a time.
+The next eight slides go one tool at a time.
 Analogy first.
 Code second.

 The Agent — a job description